wpeka/gdpr-cookie-consent/README.txt

 * Improvement - Optimized codebase for faster loading times and smoother operation.

 = 3.7.0 =
-* Feature  - Introduced a Unified Dashboard for managing WP Cookie Consent and WP Legal Pages, providing a seamless interface, improved navigation and enhanced user experience.
+* Feature  - Introduced a Unified Dashboard for managing WPLP Cookie Consent and WP Legal Pages, providing a seamless interface, improved navigation and enhanced user experience.

 = 3.6.8 =
 * New Feature: Added an option to auto-generate cookie banner colors based on your website's color scheme, ensuring a seamless look and feel.